NBISweden/module-organising-data-dm-practices/_episodes/001-keeping-records.md

 - **F**indable,
 - **A**ccessible,
 - **I**nteroperable, and
-- **R**euseable
+- **R**eusable

 In that context written lab notes on paper can still fulfil the FAIR principles, but to a lesser degree than digital ones.
-Making your lab notes and protocols digital, and even available online, promotes sharing them with anyone who need them for a publication.
-Submitting them to a public repository (e.g. [Zenodo](https://zenodo.org/), or [FigShare](https://figshare.com/)) provide them with persisitent identifiers (PIDs) and make them readily citeable.
+Making your lab notes and protocols digital, and even available online, promotes sharing them with anyone who needs them for a publication.
+Submitting them to a public repository (e.g. [Zenodo](https://zenodo.org/), or [FigShare](https://figshare.com/)) provides them with persistent identifiers (PIDs) and make them readily citeable.

-There are several platforms for keeping digital lab notes, (see [here](https://zenodo.org/record/4723753) for a comperehensive list and comparison of different platforms), documenting your workflow and making the data and documentation easier to access and share among people and across time.
+There are several platforms for keeping digital lab notes, (see [here](https://zenodo.org/record/4723753) for a comprehensive list and comparison of different platforms), documenting your workflow and making the data and documentation easier to access and share among people and across time.

 ## Principles for good records

-Protocols and lab notes should be kept detailed, up to date, and accurate.
+Protocols and lab notes should be kept detailed, up-to-date, and accurate.
 They should be possible to access and be easily understood by both yourself and others regardless of time.
 Keeping records in digital format ensures easy back up and increased shareability.
 Content of records can include, but should not be limited to:

 - Your name, affiliation and contact information
 - Who the originator of the protocol is (if not you)